Environmental assessments for projects and plans

-The Environmental Impact Assessment (EIA) process ensures that projects which are likely to have a significant effect on the environment are assessed in advance so that people are aware of what those effects are likely to be.
+EU member states must carry out assessments of the environmental impact of certain public and private projects before they are allowed to progress.
+The Environmental Impact Assessment (EIA) process ensures that projects that are likely to have a significant effect on the environment, are assessed in advance, so that people are aware of what those effects are likely to be.
 The assessment must be carried out for certain projects including:

 - Large scale developments in agriculture